phalcon-orphanage/docs/en/api/Phalcon_Mvc_Application.rst

      {

     	/**
-    	 * Register the services here to make them general or register in the ModuleDefinition to make them module-specific *\/ protected function _registerServices()
+    	 * Register the services here to make them general or register
+    	 * in the ModuleDefinition to make them module-specific */ protected function _registerServices()
     	{

     	}

     	/**
-    	 * This method execute the right module
+    	 * This method registers all the modules in the application */ public function main()
-    	 *\/
-    	public function main()
     	{
     		$this->registerModules(array(